 \section{Abstract}

-We propose a new generalization of neural networks with noncommutative $C^*$-algebra.
-An important feature of $C^*$-algebras is their noncommutative structure of products, but the existing $C^*$-algebra net frameworks have only considered commutative $C^*$-algebras.
-We show that this noncommutative structure of $C^*$-algebras induces powerful effects in learning neural networks.
-Our framework has a wide range of applications, such as learning multiple related neural networks simultaneously with interactions and learning invariant features with respect to group actions.
-We also show the validity of our framework numerically, which illustrates its potential power.
+We propose a new generalization of neural network parameter spaces with noncommutative $C^*$-algebra, which possesses a rich noncommutative structure of products.
+We show that this noncommutative structure induces powerful effects in learning neural networks.
+Our framework has a wide range of applications, such as learning multiple related neural networks simultaneously with interactions and learning equivariant features with respect to group actions.
+Numerical experiments illustrate the validity of our framework and its potential power.